mdegat01/hassio-addons/promtail/DOCS.md

 ### Option: `client.certfile`

-The path to a certificate for client-authentication if Loki is using mTLS to authenticate clients.
-This file must be in the `/ssl` folder.
+The absolute path to a certificate for client-authentication if Loki is using mTLS to authenticate clients.

 ### Option: `client.keyfile`

-The path to the key for the client-authentication certificate if Loki is using mTLS to authenticate clients.
-This file must be in the `/ssl` folder. **Note**:
-This field is required if `client.certfile` is provided
+The absolute path to the key for the client-authentication certificate if Loki is using mTLS to authenticate clients. **Note**: This field is required if `client.certfile` is provided

 ### Option: `skip_default_scrape_config`